-Up to \$13,460 for 2016 (\$13,570 for 2017) of eligible adoption expenses are allowed to be claimed as a nonrefundable credit.
+Up to \$13,810 for 2018 of eligible adoption expenses are allowed to be claimed as a nonrefundable credit.
 The credit limitation is the same for special-needs children (children that cannot or should not be returned to the home of the birth parents because of specific factors, or who could not otherwise be adopted because of certain conditions).
 The credit is per adoption, not per year.

-Thus, if a person adopts two children in 2016 and incurs \$30,000 of qualified expenses, the credit limitation is \$26,920.
-The adoption credit is phased out for higher income individuals with modified AGI between \$201,920 and \$241,920 (for 2017 between \$203,540 and \$243,540).
+Thus, if a person adopts two children in 2018 and incurs \$30,000 of qualified expenses, the credit limitation is \$27,620.
+In 2018, the adoption credit is phased out for higher income individuals with modified AGI between \$207,140 and \$247,140.
 Unused adoption credit can be carried forward for up to five years.